it-application-modernization/pot-documentation/APIC-labs/Developer-Portal/ReadMe.md

 A Developer Portal for the Sandbox catalog has already been configured in this environment.

 ## 2a.
 Login to the API Connect Developer Portal <a name="portal_login"></a>
+If you are already logged in API Connect and continuing from the previous lab, go directly to step 4.
 1\.
-If you are not already logged into the Platform Navigator, enter the URL for the Platform Navigator that was provided by your instructor.
-To navigate to the main page of the Platform Navigator, click on **IBM Cloud Pak** in the upper left.
+To access Cloud Pak for Integration Platform UI as described in Access Environment section [here](access-env.md).

 ![alt text][pic104]

 2\.
-Navigate to the API Connect instance.
+Navigate to the API Connect instance, api-cluster instance (Type API Management).

 ![alt text][pic10a]